UNINETTSigma2/documentation/software/userinstallsw/R.md

       > library(XYZ)
 ```

+-  Installing packages may take a long time, specailly if your comparing with
+   installing on a Windows or Mac computer.
+The reason for this is that unlike
+   Windows or Mac some packages will be compiled from source code to work on
+   the operating system we have on the HPC systesms.

 -  How to use an installed package
    After installing, everytime the packages needed to be accessed
    The `.libPaths("/cluster/home/user1/R")` setting should be done.
    When submitting R Script as a job, the `.libPath("/cluster/home/user1/R")` should be